Login | About Us | Contact Us | Search Connect With ODMP Facebook Twitter

 Family, Friends & Fellow Officers Remember...

-Herbert Keith McKelvy
+Sergeant Herbert Keith McKelvy

-Marshall County Sheriff's Department, Alabama
+Marshall County Sheriff's Office, Alabama

-End of Watch: Thursday, September 27, 1990
+End of Watch Thursday, September 27, 1990

 Reflections for Sergeant Herbert Keith McKelvy